Gaith-M/Colors/readMe.md

 - Colors can be edited ( for the time being )
 - User can quickly create shades and tints of current colors
 - Generated colors have their HEX value represented
+- Color value can be copied to clipboard using copy button

 Left to do:
 - I wanted to display color name in addition to its value, but I couldn't find any proper library that can name colors based on their values
 - Add color rearrange functionality so users can place colors in whichever order they want
 - Add other means to display color values in addition to HEX (HSL and RGB)
-- Add copy to clipboard functionality to facilitate copying color values

 By this the first feature would be completed